CS201PlagiarismDetection/CS201_Plagiarism_Detection/README.md

 In the end when the code is completed, we will try to optimize it as much as possible.

-Example text files a.txt and b.txt are attached to check the functionality of the code for now, we plan to use bigger text files once the code is fully ready.
+Example text files a.txt and b.txt are attached to check the functionality of the code for now, we plan to use bigger text files once the code is ready.